rtmigo/mavence/README.md

 ### Publish to Maven Local

-This will "publish" the package to a local directory `~/.m2`.
+This will place the package file inside the local `~/.m2` directory.
 This way you can test the package without sending it anywhere.

 ```bash